tailhook/vagga/docs/build_commands.rst

 Composer Installer
 ==================

-Installing Composer packages can be done in two ways: global and local.
-For
+Composer packages can be installed either explicitly or from ``composer.json``.
-example:
+For example:

 .. code-block:: yaml